Carl Hausman, Ph.D.

 Summary of Experience

 Journalist and communications educator specializing in media and society, ethics, cultural criticism, and broadcasting.
-Author or co-author of nineteen books, including investigative work on deception and doubletalk in politics, advertising, and the media, two books on ethics and press practices, several media textbooks, and six mass market non-fiction books, including one Book of the Month Club alternate.
-Book publishers include Random House, Harper, Avon, Doubleday, Routledge, Wadsworth, Prentice-Hall, and McGraw-Hill.
+Also, speaker and seminar presenter specializing in techniques of effective communication.
+Author or co-author of more than twenty-five books, including award-winning book on business writing, book on business presentations, investigative work on deception and doubletalk in politics, advertising, and the media, two books on ethics and press practices, several media textbooks, and six mass market non-fiction books, including one Book of the Month Club alternate.
+Book publishers include Random House, Harper, Avon, Doubleday, Routledge, Wadsworth, Prentice-Hall, Praeger, and McGraw-Hill.
 Books have been translated into Russian, Spanish, Korean, and Mandarin Chinese.
 Author of more than five hundred published articles in popular and scholarly publications, including national magazines and daily newspapers.

 Background includes professional experience as newspaper and magazine writer, TV news anchor and reporter, talk show host, magazine and newspaper writer and editor, TV producer, and voiceover announcer.
 Have taught college courses in mass media and culture, ethics, mass communications, history of media, broadcast news writing, print news writing, feature writing, propaganda, public relations, television and radio production, media writing, public speaking, publishing, research methods, and English composition.

-Currently Professor of Journalism at Rowan University, where I created the journalism and creative writing component of a new master’s program, participated in the overall development of the master’s, created eight new courses, designed an undergraduate journalism minor, participated in the design of a New Media concentration, and redesigned undergraduate curriculum to take it from a print-based model into a sequence offering tracks in new media, broadcast news, and editing and publishing.
+Currently Professor of Journalism at Rowan University, where I developed major portions of the journalism and creative writing component of a new master’s program, participated in the overall development of the master’s, created eight new courses, designed an undergraduate journalism minor, participated in the design of a New Media concentration, and redesigned undergraduate curriculum to take it from a print-based model into a sequence offering tracks in new media, broadcast news, and editing and publishing.
+Recently developed coursework and sequences in Entepreneurial Media.
 Also served three years on adjunct faculty of New York University: Professor of Journalism and Mass Communication (1996), Associate Professor (1995), Assistant Professor (1993-1994).
 Two years as full-time visiting faculty at NYU: Instructor (1991-1992) and Post-Doctoral Fellow (1990-1991).

 Education and Fellowships